 1. It’s Durable

-Though the material itself won’t keep as long or as strong as hardwood will, your linoleum floor could last you for decades.
+Though the material itself won’t keep as long or as strong as hardwood, your linoleum floor could last for decades.
 It’s a huge benefit, considering that the initial costs of linoleum are smaller too.

 2. It’s Eco-Friendly